Terraform Remote State Storage & Locking

 http://<Public-IP>

-Step-05: Storage Account Container Versioning Test
+Step-05: Storage Account Container Versioning Test¶

 - Update in

-- Uncomment Demo tag
+c3-locals.tf - Uncomment Demo tag

 - Execute Terraform Commands

-Step-06: Destroy Resources
+Step-06: Destroy Resources¶

 - Destroy Resources and Verify Storage Account

-file Versioning
+terraform.tfsatefile Versioning